 James O’Leary, MBBCh, MM, MD University College Cork, Ireland

 Ashok Panigrahy MD University of Pittsburgh Medical Center

 Bruce M. Psaty, MD, PhD University of Washington

 Leonard Rappaport, MD, MS Boston Children’s Hospital

 The SmartTots Steering Committee provides overall coordination, management, direction, and oversight of the initiative.
-It is comprised of representatives from the IARS and FDA and includes two chairs, one representative from FDA and one representative from IARS.
+It is comprised of representatives from the IARS Board of Directors.
 The Steering Committee oversees appointments to the Executive Board, Scientific Advisory Board, and Affiliate Advisory Council.

 Santhanam Suresh, MD, MBA, Chair | Beverley Orser, MD, PhD | Christian Werner, MD